Jonlysun/DERETFound/README.md

         val.pkl
         test.pkl
 ```
-If you want to follow the same split in our paper, you can download '.pkl' files from [here](https://github.com/Jonlysun/DERETFound/releases/tag/data).
-Also, you may need to post-process these files with your own path.
+If you want to follow the same split in our paper, you can download '.pkl' files from [here](https://github.com/Jonlysun/DERETFound/releases/tag/data) and put `data` in root directory.
+Also, you may need to post-process these files with your own path and replace the `train_data_dir` in main_finetune.py with your own path.

 ### 2. Evaluation
 You can use the following command or run the 'bash main_evaluation.sh'.
 Please remember replace the root path with your own dataset path